Higher Level Skills – for students

-The Higher Level Skills program aim is to help individuals to gain the higher level skills required to secure employment or career advancement in priority industries or to transition to university.
+The Higher Level Skills program aims to assist Queenslanders to gain the higher level skills required to secure employment or career advancement in priority industries, or to transition to university.

 Under the program your vocational education and training course fees will be subsidised to help make training more affordable and accessible for you.

 You can complete a:

 - priority skills set.

 There are over 90 different qualifications and over 30 skill sets that you can enrol in through the Higher Level Skills program.
 These qualifications are aligned to jobs and occupations in around 20 different industry sectors.
 To find out more on the qualifications available visit the Queensland Skills Gateway.